50+ UK Business Insurance Statistics 2024

 • Breach of copyright

-The UK professional indemnity insurance market was estimated to be worth £2.9 billion in 2021.
-This represented a 13% rise in value from the previous year, with traditional professions like solicitors, accountants and financial advisors accounting for between 75% and 80% of the market.
+The UK professional indemnity insurance market was estimated to be worth £3.3 billion in 2023.
+This represented a 13.8% rise in value from 2021, when the market was worth £2.9 billion.
+Traditional professions like solicitors, accountants, and financial advisors make up between 75% and 80% of the market, combined.

 A mini infographic documenting the value of the UK professional indemnity insurance market in 2021.